Biomedical-Data-Science-Laboratory/AxialTAD/README.md

 ## Installation

 AxialTAD requires Python 3.11 and TensorFlow 2.19.
-A GPU is recommended for training (tested on NVIDIA A6000); inference runs on CPU but slowly.
+A GPU is recommended for training; inference runs on CPU but slowly.

 ```bash
 git clone https://github.com/Biomedical-Data-Science-Laboratory/AxialTAD.git